 Bill Ponton, MBA

 Bill Ponton is CEO and co-founder of Targeted Therapeutics, LLC.
-He has also co-founded and led several biotech startups including Epigene Diagnostics, a molecular diagnostics company providing biomarkers for cancer and neurodegenerative diseases based on methylation analysis of cell-free DNA in blood plasma.
+He has also co-founded and led several biotech startups including US Biomarkers, a molecular diagnostics company providing biomarkers for cancer and neurodegenerative diseases based on methylation analysis of cell-free DNA in blood plasma.
 In addition, Bill assists early-stage biotech companies accelerate the development and commercialization of their products and services through his consulting firm, Princeton Venture Advisory.
-Prior to his involvement in biotech, he built and invested in several successful technology startups in the cable and digital video space.
+Prior to his involvement in biotech, he worked and invested in several successful technology startups in the digital video space.
 Earlier in his career, he served on the staff of Princeton University in the Plasma Physics Lab.
 Mr. Ponton holds an MBA from NYU Stern School of Business and a B.S. degree in Electrical Engineering from Rutgers University.

 Victor Levenson, M.D., PhD.